cbao/PubMed_Comparative_Analysis/README.md

 * 2) PubMed does have some inherent bias:

   * 2a) We will compare PubMed Dengue Fever data to PubMed Rat Data.
-If some bias does exist, there is no reason to think that one subset of data is any more or less biased than the another.
+If some bias does exist, there is no reason to think that one subset of data is any more or less biased than another.
 Thus, comparing two samples from the same biased data will still allow us to gauge the relative **M** factor.

   * 2b) We will measure the bias of the PubMed data by weighing the PubMed Rat Data against the SciMago data.
 We will then assess the bias factor per country per year, and divide the Dengue Fever data by this bias factor.
 We then perform analysis of the "bias corrected" Dengue Fever data against the SciMago Data.